suminreddy/Calculator-App/README.md

 **How To Run:**
 1. Use npm from command line to first install a React Native command line interface `npm install -g react-native-cli`
-2. Make sure you have a vitual device running to install the app on alternatively you can also use you own physical device
+2. Make sure you have a vitual device running to install the app on.
+Alternatively you can also use you own physical device
-3. To create a new application in your directory use: `react-native init Calculator`
+3. To create a new application in your directory use:
+`react-native init Calculator`
 4. Make sure to arrange your file directory accordingly
 5. To run your application use:

-`cd Calculator
+`cd Calculator`

-react-native run-android`
+`react-native run-android`